dvsa/mobile-examiner-alpha-sandbox/README.md

 Demo app that presents all features that team found out during tech investigation until 2.03.2018.

 ## journal-data-extract
 Prototype replicating data from TARS using AWS DMS.

+## journal-data-changes
+CLI app that generates changes in journal data in a TARS database.